Automating-GIS-processes/site/source/course-info/Installing_Anacondas_GIS.rst

 Install Python + GIS on Windows
 -------------------------------

-Following steps have been tested to work on Windows 7 and 10 with Anaconda3 version 4.2.0 (19th November 2016).
+Following steps have been tested to work on Windows 7 and 10 with Anaconda3 64 bit, using conda v4.3.29 (30th October 2017).

 `Download Anaconda installer (64 bit) <https://www.continuum.io/downloads>`_ for Windows.